wberman27/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both .forEach and .map methods will iterate through each item in an array. .map will return a new array but .forEach will not.

 2. Explain the difference between a callback and a higher order function.

+A higher order function receives a callback function as an argument and a callback is put into a higher order function.

 3. What is closure?

+When a function reaches outside of its scope to use a value within its parent's scope.

 4. Describe the four rules of the 'this' keyword.

+.this uses Window Binding as default.
+Implicit binding tells .this to refer to the object that is left of the dot.
+Explicit binding tells .this to access explicity what it is bound to using .call, .apply, or .bind.
+New Binding tells .this to refer to the newly created object.

 5. Why do we need super() in an extended class?

+We need super() in an extended class because it allows the new class to inherit the properties of the parent class.
+It directs what .this will bind to.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.